 Dr. Buzz, Dr. Barnes, as well as the The American Academy of Pediatrics (AAP), the American Dental Association (ADA), and the American Academy of Pediatric Dentistry (AAPD) all recommend establishing a "Dental Home" for your child by one year of age as long as you and your pediatrician do not have any concerns before this time.
 Children who have a dental home are more likely to receive appropriate preventive and routine oral health care.

-Dr. Buzz offers a dental visit at no charge for children under 24 months called a “Happy Visit.”
+Dr. Buzz & Dr. Barnes offer a dental visit at no charge for children under 24 months called a “Happy Visit.”
 This is an educational visit for the parents and will introduce your child to our office.
 We want to educate the parents on a healthy diet, thorough home care, proper tooth development, effects of oral habits, and answer any questions.
 The happy visit will typically last 15-30 minutes and will include a thorough examination and demonstration of proper home care.
 If the child is cooperative it will also include a gentle cleaning to remove stains and build-up, flossing, and a fluoride treatment.
 The parent may be asked to sit in the dental chair or hold the child during this visit.
-Brief, successful visits are vital to build the child’s trust in Dr. Buzz and the dental staff.
+Brief, successful visits are vital to build the child’s trust in Dr. Buzz, Dr. Barnes and the dental staff.